► BMW M5 Competition review

 More subtle tweaks to the chassis hardly transform the handling, but the Competition pack tightens everything up nicely.
 Turn-in is improved, feeling more grounded and inspiring plenty of confidence as you pile into a series of B-road switchbacks.
 It’s still a heavy, big car (kerbweight = a lardy 1940kg), but the laws of physics have been tamed with deft accuracy by BMW’s M engineers.
 Stopping power is equally impressive, but under braking is when the weight chiefly makes itself known - taking just that little bit longer to shed speed as the body pitches back and forth.

 So it's undoubtedly impressive, but not without compromise.
 The Mercedes-AMG E63 S 4Matic+ is just as heavy on-paper, but manages to feel a little lighter on its feet, sitting lower to the ground and with a little less body roll.
 The downside is the unforgiving ride comfort over a standard model, which the M5 Competition better retains over a regular 5 Series.

 We love the way you can flick between RWD and AWD at the touch of the button.
 The 4wd is in fact the key to the M5’s split personality, letting you play brute or suit card with nonchalant ease.

 When powering hard out of second-gear corners, or when not lifting through a set of challenging third-gear esses, all-wheel drive is a big safety bonus.

-The new 2018 BMW M5 Competition is one helluva super-saloon.
+The new 2020 BMW M5 Competition is still one helluva super-saloon.
 We already rate the regular M5 very highly and this addition just adds more drama, more finesse, more outright muscle to make it even better.
-It’s heavy, it’s pricey (nearly £100k), but for the discerning few, this makes the maximum M5 even better.
+It’s heavy, it’s pricey (just over £100k), but for the discerning few, this makes the maximum M5 even better.

 More BMW reviews by CAR magazine